Maple Leaf Gardens: The final years and move to Bay Street: 1991–2003

 The Leafs had no plans to occupy the Air Canada Centre, then under construction by the owners of the Toronto Raptors, and it appeared for a time as though the stalemate between the two sports franchises would result in two new arenas being constructed in Toronto – one for hockey, one for basketball.
 When MLSE acquired the Toronto Raptors, however, the Air Canada Centre, which was still under construction, was retrofitted to accommodate both hockey and basketball.

 The Raptors played their final game at the Gardens on February 9, 1999.
 A few days later, on February 13, 1999, the Toronto Maple Leafs ended a 67-year tradition when they played their last game at Maple Leaf Gardens, suffering a 6–2 loss to the Chicago Blackhawks.
 Former Leaf Doug Gilmour scored a fluke goal in that game, and the notorious tough guy Bob Probert scored the final NHL goal in MLG history during the third period.
 During the emotional post-game ceremony, legendary Canadian singer Anne Murray performed The Maple Leaf Forever, clad in a Leafs jersey along with numerous former Maple Leaf Players dating back to 1931 when the arena opened up, a banner was brought into the ice commemorating the 13 Stanley Cups the Maple Leafs won since the arena did not have championship banners hanging at the time.

 Nirvana played a show on their In Utero Tour on November 4, 1993.
 Oasis was the final musical artist to play at the venue on April 29, 2000.
+This Oasis show was broadcast live on the internet via Oasis' official website.

 The Gardens was the home arena for the Toronto Rock of the National Lacrosse League for the 1999 and 2000 seasons.
 The Rock won the Champion's Cup in both seasons, making them the building's last championship team.
 The 2000 NLL Championship game was ultimately the building's last professional event held at MLG.
 They had a training camp at the Gardens in 2001 and then moved to the ACC.
 Maple Leaf Gardens was then mostly dormant for a decade.